trapexit/mergerfs/mkdocs/docs/faq/technical_behavior_and_limitations.md

 Yes. [links](https://en.wikipedia.org/wiki/Hard_link) (otherwise known as hard links) are fundamentally supported by mergerfs.
 There is no option to enable or disable links.
-All comments elswhere claiming they do not work are related to the setup of the user's system.
+All comments elsewhere claiming they do not work are related to the setup of the user's system.

 See the [Intro to Filesystems](../intro_to_filesystems.md) page for more